John Vincent Barry: Legal career

 On 3 May 1926, Barry was admitted to the Victorian Bar, and began his practice as a barrister.
 During his time as a barrister, he was known for a jury practice and later, an appellate and High Court practice.
 After watching a murder trial, in which the accused was convicted and hanged, Barry became opposed to the use of the death penalty.
 In Mosman, Sydney, on 16 August 1930, Barry married Ethel May Pryor.
 A foundation vice-president of the Australian Council for Civil Liberties from 1935, Barry became the foundation secretary of the Medico-Legal Society of Victoria.

 In 1939, Barry joined the Australian Labor Party and ran, unsuccessfully, for the federal seat of Balaclava in the electoral year of 1943.
 However, he later became a member of the Victorian central executive in 1945–47, as well as becoming a member of the Overseas Telecommunications Commission in 1946–47.
 He was also elected chairman of the ethics committee of the Australian Journalists' Association, after becoming a member in 1943.
-Appointed as a King's Counsel (now known as the Senior Counsel) in 1942, Barry assisted Sir Charles Lowe in the inquiry into the Darwin air raids.
+Appointed as a King's Counsel in 1942, Barry assisted Sir Charles Lowe in the inquiry into the Darwin air raids.
 Representing the politician, Eddie Ward in a royal commission into the Brisbane Line, Barry was appointed commissioner to investigate the suspension of government in Papua New Guinea.